 About Runswick Bay

-Runswick Bay is a quiet former fishing village on the North Yorkshire coast.
-Just 8 miles North of Whitby and just 2 miles South of Staithes, the village is perfectly located for exploring this fantastic Jurassic coastline.
+Runswick Bay Cottages is located in the quiet former fishing village of Runswick Bay on the North Yorkshire coast.
+Just 8 miles North of Whitby and just 2 miles South of Staithes, the village is perfectly located for exploring this fantastic Jurassic coastline, for walkers discovering the Cleveland Way or those seeking a quiet retreat.

 With just 90 cottages and little over 20 permanent residents, you may think this village has lost links with its fishing heritage.
-However, those lucky enough to stay here will soon learn that the majority of the cottages have remained in the same families for a long time - some for over 100 years and the traditions of the village are still celebrated.
+However, those lucky enough to stay here will soon learn that the village boat park is bursting at the seams with all kinds of fishing vessels.
+The traditional fishing cobles can be seen departing early each morning bringing back their daily catch during the Summer months, either lobsters and crabs or the bounty provided by their nets and rods.

+Artists & Photographers have always flocked to Runswick Bay.
 Descendents of Mark Senior, a founding member of the "Staithes Group of Artists" still own the house his wife built in 1919 plus a number of other cottages are owned by their relatives.
 Many families who first came here in the 1950's purchased houses as holiday homes, when little fishing cottages weren't really a desirable investment.
-When cottages rarely appear on the market, they are often snapped up within weeks.
+When cottages rarely appear on the market, they are often snapped up within weeks, that's even if they make it on the market.

 Runswick Bay doesn't pretend to be a cosmopolitan holiday destination.
 You will find that the locals are friendly, the beach and sea are clean (year on year we receive our Seaside Award (www.theseasideaward.org) and pass our clean water tests), we have one cracking cafe and one cosy pub, terrible mobile phone reception and for most, that's the idea of absolute bliss.